iphilbo/Iris/DEPLOYMENT.md

 # Azure Deployment Guide

-This guide explains how to deploy the RaiseTracker API to Azure App Service using GitHub Actions.
+This guide explains how to deploy the Iris application to Azure App Service using GitHub Actions.

 ## Prerequisites